cyber-sec-vanguard/SSH-Server-Setup-Management/README.md

 `GatewayPorts` exists on both servers and clients.
 It controls local forwarding for clients , and remote forwarding for servers.
 Setting it to `yes` on clients means that ssh can listen on any local port.
 Setting it to `yes` on server means that anyone will bind to all port, which is stupid.
 Setting it to `clientspecified` on the server will allow the client to connect to what he chose.\
 You can have more control through `PermitOpen hostname:port hostname:port ...` in sshd_config. everything else will be forbidden.\
 You can set a `ExitOnForwardFailure` to `yes` on the client to tell it to drop the connection if the port forwarding fails.\
+## KEeping connection alive
+TCP and SSH connections are terminated after a while of IDLE.
+The way to keep it alive is to send some lightweight packets.
+OpenSSH does this by default using the TCProtocol, you can turn it in sshd_config off by:\
+`TCPKeepAlive   no  # Why would you?`\
+IT can also be done through OpenSSH, its keepalives are much more flexible than TCP's.
+It is also more lickely to hodl a session open even through a lengthy router reboot.
+OpenSSH uses TCP keepalives by default, not OpenSSh.
+You can configure the server and client to use them.
+For the server:\
+`ClientAliveInterval    90  # not more than 120 seconds!`\
+`ClientAliveCountMax    5   # Max missed keepalive packets before the server terminates the connection`\
+As for the server:\
+`ServerAliveInterval    90`\
+`ServerAliveCountMax    4   # Same as server byt the client terminates the session, not connection.`\
+The second setting is great.
+If the server or client goes down, the connection will also go down eventually.
+Otherwise, you may have many sshd services running in the void.\
+## Key Distribution

 ### RFC 8017
 All of this is regarding RSA, RSAES-OAEP, and RSASSA-PSS.\n
 Quote: "A generally good cryptographic practice is to employ a given RSA key pair in only one scheme.
 This avoids the risk that vulnerability in one scheme may compromise the security of the other and may be essential to maintain provable security."
 They gave examples of using RSASSA-PSS with RSA-SSA-PKCS1-v1_5, and RSA-OEAP with RSAES-PKCS1-v1_5\n